sirokyo8/PureMotion/README.md

     cd PureMotion
     ```

-3. Start the local server:
-    ```sh
-    python -m http.server 8000
-    ```

-4. Open in browser:
+3. Open `index.html` in your browser:
-    Open your browser and go to http://localhost:8000/client/html/en/

-## Usage
-Once the server is running, open your web browser and navigate to `http://localhost:8000/client/html/en/` to access the application.
-You can use the planner to organize your tasks and view the current time and date.
+    Navigate to `client/html/en/` and open `index.html` in your preferred web browser.

+(Or you can also run localhost)

 ## Collaboration
 This project was developed in collaboration with two classmates as a final project.